Libardo1/hospital-yelp-ratings/README.md

 To do:
 - Match hospital Yelp ratings to HCAHPs scores
-- clean Ruby script
+- add 'neighborhood' variable to Ruby script (was problemmatic for unknown reason)
-- separate charts code from data processing/cleaning code in R